definitely246/state-machine/readme.md

 I know we just all adore computer science.
 It is the most coolest field ever, am I right?
 I sit here reminiscing about those glory days as a young undergrad computer science major.
 My favorite thing to do was draw finite state machines on a white board.
 I mean, Alan Turning be damned, finite state machines are awesome, am I right? ^_^

 I wrote this state machine as an example in my [Laravel Design Patterns book](http://www.leanpub.com/larasign).
 The other ones I found for php were confusing to me.
 So I didn't want to use them.
 That might not be a great reason to write your own code, but why do you care?
-You get to use this awesome open source 100% test covered state machine that I wrote.
+You get to use this awesome open source state machine [with 100% test coverage](http://htmlpreview.github.io/?https://github.com/definitely246/state-machine/blob/master/tests/coverage/index.html) that I wrote.
 Okay, enough kidding aside.
 Use this to create a state machine.
 Here is how you use it.

 ## Install